The NZSA supports overseas aid work through its Overseas Aid Sub-committee, Lifebox Project and Hugh Spencer Education Fund.

 Our assistance enables anaesthetists from Pacific nations to attend international educational meetings or refresher courses.
 We do this by sponsorship and arranging locum anaesthetists to cover lists while Pacific anaesthetists are away.
 The Society has also assisted in arranging emergency relief cover.

-A number of New Zealand anaesthetists have experience working in Samoa, Rarotonga, Indonesia, and Fiji, and find contributing their skills and expertise to overseas aid a rewarding experience.
+A number of New Zealand anaesthetists have experience working in Samoa, Rarotonga, Indonesia, and Fiji, and find overseas aid a rewarding experience.

-To find out about the Pacific Society of Anaesthetists and the services they provide, please see their Facebook page here.
+To find out about the Pacific Society of Anaesthetists please see their Facebook page here.
 The NZSA hosts this site as part of its ongoing commitment to the Pacific.

 Hugh Spencer Education Fund (HSEF)